Africa needs flexible, efficient refineries to meet demand, says ARDA

 The African Refiners and Distributors Association (ARDA) has pointed out that flexible and efficient refineries were needed on the continent to meet the demand for clean energy for transportation and cooking in the coming years.

-Executive Secretary of ARDA, Anibor Kragha, noted that with growing energy demand and rapidly rising population over next two decades, delivering refineries of the future which produce cleaner fuels in the near-term while also focusing on higher value petrochemicals, was vital.
+According to the Executive Secretary of ARDA, Anibor Kragha, with growing energy demand and rapidly rising population over next two decades, refineries of the future which produce cleaner fuels in the near-term while also focusing on higher value petrochemicals, was vital.

-Kragha, according to a statement by the association, stated this in a presentation at the Africa Energy Futures Forum held recently during the 23rd World Petroleum Congress in Houston, Texas.

 He explained that it has now become imperative for African countries to adopt a unique Energy Transition Plan that promotes cleaner transport and cooking fuels in the near-term while taking on proven, cost-effective renewable energy solutions in the mid-to-longer term.